-When a vessel is traveling in navigable waters and an accident happens, it is subject to maritime law.
-U.S. and some foreign flag vessels sailing worldwide that have a base of operations in the United States can remain subject to this law, which covers personal injury and wrongful deaths that happen at sea or in port.
-Laws which fall under this umbrella include the Jones Act, the Longshore and Harbor Workers’ Compensation Act, the Death on the High Seas Act, and other maritime accident laws that are intended to protect seamen, fishermen, and harbor workers, as well as their families.
+Maritime occupations are some of the most difficult and dangerous jobs a worker can hold.
+Given the unique nature of maritime work and its environment, accidents on the high seas can be complex and catastrophic both legally and physically.
+When a vessel is traveling in navigable waters and an accident happens, maritime law governs the resulting injury and death claims.
+American ships and some foreign-flagged vessels with a base of operations in the United States can remain subject to American maritime law.
+Laws that fall under this umbrella include the Jones Act, the Longshore and Harbor Workers’ Compensation Act, the Death on the High Seas Act, and other maritime laws intended to protect seamen, merchant mariners, commercial fishermen, harbor workers, and more – as well as their families.

-- Tugboats – They are generally called in as a safety measure but can cause a maritime accident, especially when the driver has limited visibility due to the large vessel it is towing.
+- Tugboats are generally called in as a safety measure but can cause a maritime accident, especially when the driver has limited visibility due to the large vessel it is towing.
+Tugboat accidents can turn an already dire situation into a catastrophe if they are not controlled correctly.

-When an employer or third party is found to negligently maintain or operate a vessel that puts their workers in danger, they can be held liable.
-This includes but is not limited to maritime accidents in:
+When an employer or third-party negligently operates a vessel that puts seamen in danger, they can be held liable for the resulting injuries and other damage.
+This includes but is not limited to maritime accidents involving:

 - Commercial fishing